HomePrimary CareDermatologyBlogContact

 Comprehensive Treatment Options

-Our dermatologists offer a full range of treatments for seborrheic dermatitis, tailored to the location and severity of your condition.
+Our dermatologists offer a full range of treatments tailored to the location and severity of your condition.

 Medicated Shampoos

-Prescription-strength antifungal shampoos with ketoconazole, ciclopirox, or selenium sulfide to control scalp seborrheic dermatitis.
+Prescription-strength antifungal shampoos with ketoconazole, ciclopirox, or selenium sulfide.

 Topical Antifungals

-Creams and solutions targeting Malassezia yeast on the face and body to address the underlying cause.
+Creams and solutions targeting Malassezia yeast on the face and body.

 Scalp Treatments